consolewitch/vagr_nginx/README.txt

 Warnings:
 =========

-1) This playbook will disable the IPTables firewall.
+1) This playbook will disable the IPTables firewall on the target host.
 2) Running this playbook will temporairly stop your NginX server.
 3) Other NginX sites running on this server will be disabled. (see notes)

 Set Up:
 =======
-note: These instructions have been tested on linux and osx.
-Windows mileage may vary.
+note: These instructions have been tested on Linux and OS X, Windows mileage may vary.

 1) Clone and link the necessary repositories: